How to Use Your iPhone Password Manager

 17. Now, whenever you delete a password, it will stay in this folder for 30 days before it is permanently removed from your iCloud account and local devices.

-iphone passwords app deleted passwords folder with a red box around the description of what this folder does
+a screenshot of the iphone passwords app deleted passwords folder with a red box around a deleted password

 18. If you have any shared password groups, you will see them listed under Shared Groups.